Hello Fellow Mothers of Beautiful Children Who Happen to Have CVI,

 Just over 10 years ago, when E was a baby, I felt more alone than I have ever felt in my life.
 The gradual realization of just how many challenges she would have to overcome pushed me farther and farther from “typical” conversations.
 I became less capable of small talk with friends or “cute kid” anecdotes shared over coffee with other moms.

-(FYI New CVI Moms: A lack of cute anecdotes, mind-numbing sleep deprivation, and an IV drip of caffeine for survival makes you less desirable company at the weekly playgroup.
+(FYI New CVI Moms: A lack of cute anecdotes, mind-numbing sleep deprivation, and an IV drip of caffeine for survival makes you less than desirable company at the weekly playgroup.
 Also, your new deep purple undereye circles and recent lack of personal hygiene don’t scream “I’m available for small talk!”

 Then again, maybe you are remembering to wear deodorant and to rinse conditioner out of your hair more often than I did.
 If so, winning! )

 If you haven’t lived it, it’s hard to explain the impossible combination of utter physical exhaustion and adrenalin fueled hypervigilance that thrives in mothers of children with special needs.

 I personally found that early morning hours were the worst for this cruel phenomenon.
 My whole body ached from being awake for too many hours, however, when I closed my eyes, my mind reviewed notes from the day’s therapy sessions or dissected an earlier conversation with the expert of the day.
 Sometimes I’d remember that I had an older daughter and was supposed to bring snacks to preschool in 4 hours.
 Good times.